What Will It Take To Finally End Congo's Ebola Outbreak In 2020?

 Even after this outbreak is over, "eventually Ebola will come back," Mundama says.
 "And the local health centers need to be ready."

-Prepare for flare-ups resulting from this outbreak even after it's officially "over."
+Prepare for flare-ups resulting from this outbreak even after it's officially "over"

 If and when the current outbreak is contained, it's very possible that the next resurgence of Ebola in Congo will be sparked by a relapse in someone who was originally infected in this outbreak, says Gressly.
-Already, in early December, the case load would have been down to zero, but for an Ebola survivor who relapsed – and then infected more than a dozen people who came into contact with him.
+Already, in early December, the caseload would have been down to zero, but for an Ebola survivor who relapsed — and then infected more than a dozen people who came into contact with him.

 "It's extremely rare that this happens.
 But it does happen," says Gressly.
 "And we have a thousand plus survivors of this outbreak now."

-The key, he says, will be to ensure careful long-term monitoring of Ebola survivors in way that's also sensitive to their situation.
+The key, he says, will be to ensure careful long-term monitoring of Ebola survivors in a way that's also sensitive to their situation.

 "People need to be aware of the risks," says Gressly.
 "But if we're not careful in communication, it may create a kind of stigmatization that that will make these people's lives very difficult."